Ahmad3oda/CrazyCar-3DGame/README.md

 # Crazy Car Game

 Crazy Car is am interesting 3D game developed using Unity and C#.
 As a player, you drive through challenging obstacles while collecting coins to advance to the next level.
-Dodge rocks, avoid raining cars, and race against time (speed increases while time passing) to collect coins.
+Dodge rocks, avoid raining cars and holes, and race against time (speed increases while time passing) to collect coins.

 ## Features

 - Two levels with unique challenges:
   - Level 1: Dodge rocks and collect coins to progress.
-  - Level 2: Dodge rocks and avoid raining cars while collecting coins.
+  - Level 2: Dodge rocks, avoid raining cars or falling in holes while collecting coins.
 - Rocks kill you, while cars don't, they are just for distraction.
 - Simple controls for an enjoyable gaming experience (the car automatically moves forward while you control left and right).
 - Speed increases as time passes, adding more of a challenge.